enricofer/attributepainter/README.txt

 1) Select source feature
 2) Click on "Pick source feature".
 On the table below will appears a selection list for attributes to be applied
+3) Check the attributes to be copied
+4) Eventually override source attributes values editing cells
-3) Select destination features
+5) Select destination features
-4) Click on "Apply attributes to selected features" or
+6) Click on "Apply attributes to selected features" or
-5) Click "Reset source" to clear source selection
+7) Click "Reset source" to clear source selection